 Tip: Because there are over 750+ student clubs and organizations to get involved in at UGA, you may be uncertain as to what clubs and organizations align with your major.
 No worries!
 Check out the Career Center’s “What Can I Do With A Major In…?” resource page.
 Be sure to view the “Campus Resources” section for more info.

 3. Stand Out to Employers On Paper and In Person

 My campus involvement proved to be very attractive to employers as well as graduate school committees.
 During interviews, I had a wealth of experiences to pull from when answering the interviewer’s questions.
 It is important to note that employers tend to be more interested in a candidate with a 3.”something” GPA who was extremely involved on campus and in the community versus the candidate with a 4.0 GPA who did nothing outside the classroom or their dorm room.

-Tip: Create a basic resume utilizing the UGA Career Center’s Online Resume Creator.
+Tip: Create a basic resume (utilizing the UGA Career Center’s Resume Samples to get started).
 Update your resume each semester to include new campus involvement and relevant work experience.
 This will save a lot of time down the road!

 And if those reasons weren’t enough, the National Survey of Student Engagement (NSSE Studies) shows that student success is directly linked to student involvement!* Don’t get to the end of the semester, or worse, the end of your college career and regret not getting involved.
 What campus clubs, organizations or community activities do YOU plan to get involved in?

 *Source: Student Involvement Means Success All Around.
 (2009, June 4).
 Retrieved January 11, 2015, from http://blog.orgsync.com/2009/student-involvement-means-success-all-around